TaitoUnited/wordpress-template/CONFIGURATION.md

   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.

 Remember to delete all service account keys and other secrets from your local disk.

+> TIP: If you use a storage bucket or other external resources in your WordPress setup, but you do not need a the `dev` remote environment, you can create `dev` environment resources by running `taito env apply:dev terraform` and use those resources in local development.
+Or alternatively you can also use the `stag` environment resources directly also for local development (see [local development](DEVELOPMENT.md#local-development)).

 * [ ] All done